AbsoluteRivers/Farm-Game-DevLog/devlog.md

 ### Progress
   - Continued inventory UI costumizable
     *Tip: Don't forget to put the string name for the collectable_name under collectable_component*
-  - Learned a global inventory script. *Will implement on the collapsable inventory soon* *Tip: Don't use elif when separately checking as it will check the first argument first and will not consider the other elif statements*
+  - Learned a global inventory script. *Will implement on the collapsable inventory soon*
+    *Tip: Don't use elif when separately checking as it will check the first argument first and will not consider the other elif statements*
   - Learned about Day-Night Cycles
   - Created a Day-Night global script
-  - *Replaced one button as next day button*
+    *Note: Replaced one button as next day button but not yet working*
+    *Note: Cannot grab focus of 2 buttons at the same time*
+  -